This Sword & Sorcery review was made after playing the game six times, including games at the two, three, and four-player counts.

 What is Sword & Sorcery?

-Sword & Sorcery is a cooperative dungeon crawl in which you’re controlling heroes who have been risen from the dead to take on some nasty enemies.
+Sword & Sorcery is a cooperative dungeon crawler in which you’re controlling heroes who have been risen from the dead to take on some nasty enemies.
 The game was designed by Simone Romano and Nunzio Surace and it’s published by Ares Games and Gremlin Project.

-Sword & Sorcery Gameplay
+Sword & Sorcery Rules Overview

 In each game of Sword & Sorcery you’ll be attempting to complete a quest from the Storybook.
 You’ll set up the map tiles, Story Events, enemies, Waypoints, doors, and other items exactly as they’re diagrammed in the book.
 You’ll learn what you have to do to complete each quest as you move through the quest.